apprunjs/apprun-docs/docs/architecture.md

 AppRun code ceremony is mainly required by the JavaScript syntax, like the module import and the arrow functions.
 The only thing needed from AppRun is the _app.start_ function.

-Overall, it has 226 characters, which means 58% of code are ceremonies.
+Overall, it has 226 characters, which means 58% of the code are ceremonies.

 #### Svelte